 Let’s find that out.

-ESG Investing might not look like a profitable investment option.
+With so many restrictions, investors might think that ESG Investing does not look like a profitable investment strategy.
 However, research suggests that that is not the case.
 Generally, giving up certain categories of stocks (like ITC) should reduce returns.
 But in fact, ESG has delivered higher returns over certain periods if we eliminate companies with ESG issues.

 To form part of the ESG Index, companies should qualify on the following standards: